MikePohatu/Birdsnest-Explorer/documentation/install/managed.md

 ---
 #### Console Authentication

-When you click the 'BirdsNest Console Configuration' configure action, you will be prompted to enter details about your Active Directory domain that users will login against when using the Birdsnest Explorer web console.
+When you click the 'Birdsnest Explorer Console Configuration' configure action, you will be prompted to enter details about your Active Directory domain that users will login against when using the Birdsnest Explorer web console.

 * Name - the name that will appear in the web console
 * Domain - the FQDN of the domain or domain controller you wish to authenticate against